Line 3 pipeline: Ojibwe treaty rights

-Some Native American communities in Minnesota have opposed the project on the basis of treaty rights.
+Some American Indian communities in Minnesota have opposed the project on the basis of treaty rights.
 Most of the land in northern Minnesota was ceded to the U.S. through treaties with Ojibwe peoples throughout the 1800s.
 Those treaties established reservations, as well as land use rights for Ojibwe people to hunt, fish, and harvest manoomin (wild rice) on the rest of the ceded territory.
 The proposed route for the new Line 3 pipeline would cross through that protected land.
 Several Ojibwe communities have said that construction of the pipeline would violate treaty rights by disrupting and threatening the resources promised to them on their ancestral land.
-The Environmental Impact Statement acknowledges that construction of Line 3 would disrupt Native historic and cultural sites such as burial grounds.
+The Environmental Impact Statement acknowledges that construction of Line 3 would disrupt indian historic and cultural sites such as burial grounds.
 However, a complete Traditional Cultural Properties Survey has not been conducted of the proposed route.

 Five Ojibwe bands have resisted the pipeline replacement project in court.
 The White Earth, Red Lake, Mille Lacs, Fond du Lac, and Leech Lake bands all opposed the pipeline and held status as intervening parties against the project in the PUC's initial permit deliberations.
 After the PUC's June 2017 approval, the White Earth and Red Lake bands were part of a joint appeal of the Certificate of Need, while the Mille Lacs, White Earth, and Red Lake bands appealed the Environmental Impact Statement.
 In August 2018, the Fond du Lac band signed a right-of-way agreement with Enbridge, allowing the company to route the pipeline through their reservation.
 Ahead of that decision, Tribal council chairman Kevin Dupuis, Sr., said “as a sovereign nation, we are confounded that we are being forced to choose between two evils as both routes pass through our lands,” either through the reservation or ceded treaty land.
 The Leech Lake Band also stepped back from formal appeals in December 2018 when Enbridge agreed to remove the old pipeline from their reservation if construction of the new pipeline begins.